shriya22/dataviz_proj/README.md

 # PART 1

+# *Introduction*
+Data visualization is very helpful in obtaining useful insights and understanding the underlying distribution of the data.Successful data analysts leverage this powerful tool to effectively present their findings.
+It can also be used to detect anomalies and outliers in the data.Visualizing has to be done the proper way to successfuly communicate to the audience and convince them about the insights obtained.
+Hence it is a good practise to follow certain guidelines that will help create powerful visuals.

 # *Framework for what makes data visualization effective*

 *	**Visuals must have useful end goals and insights**: Make sure visuals conclude something that is useful to the audience.
 We must construct visuals by focusing on what we want it to convey.